Scientific Name

 If you decide to add Sunflowers to your garden, there are a few things you will want to keep in mind.

-Second, you do not need to worry about soil too much.
-They are not picky about the conditions of the soil, but they are plants.
+Second, you do not need to worry about the soil too much.
+They are not picky about soil conditions, but they are plants.
 They will do better in better soil.

 Third, Sunflower seed shells contain a toxic substance to grass.
 So, you will need to harvest the Sunflower heads before the seeds begin to fall out, or you will need to plant your Sunflowers in a location where you do not mind any nearby grass being killed.